-Edexcel BTEC Level 1/Level 2 First Award in Business
+Pearson BTEC Level 1/Level 2 First Award in Travel and Tourism

 Investigations, case studies, coursework and presentations are a core element of the course.

-GCSE grade 6 in Business Studies or BTEC Business level 2 Distinction if studied, and GCSE grade 5 in English Language and Mathematics are required.
+A Level - GCSE grade 6 in Business or Distinction in BTEC Enterprise (Business). if not studied grade 5 in English language and maths.